Bishopukpai/forgot-password/README.md

 # Backend User Authentication Application

 Welcome !, This Node.js application provides a robust backend solution for user authentication, built with Express and MongoDB.
-Whether you're developing a web application, this backend offers secure user authentication features to ensure your users' data remains protected.
+If you're developing a web application, this backend offers secure user authentication features to ensure your users' data remains protected.

 ## Features